DevOptimal/SystemStateManager/README.md

 # MachineStateManager

-Snapshot and restore the state of local machine resources.
+Snapshot and restore the state of local system resources.